3 Way to Determine Your Skin Type | ellé derm

 • Normal skin - if the skins' physiological state remains unchanged during this time

-METHOD #3: THE DERMATOLOGIST
+METHOD #3: YOUR DERMATOLOGIST

 Figuring out your skin type should not be an expensive exercise and it doesn't have to be rocket science either.
 We hope this article helps you start your skincare journey on the right path.